ValientTrail/web102_project2_RaymondZ/README.md

 Submitted by: **Raymond Zegles**

 This web app: **This website is an extension of my Project 2 website, and is about astronomy facts.
-The**
+I added a text input to allow users to guess at the answer on the back of the card, and a shuffle button to allow the user to get a random card in the available cards.**

 Time spent: **9** hours spent in total